natdjerf/cms/content/banner.md

 ---
-message: We are open for the season!
-Come on by
+message: Thank you for a great season!
+See you in the spring.
 active: true
 ---